onedr0p/cluster-template/README.md

     Change `hostname` to your desired hostname
     ```

-    >IDEA: Don't invite the user to choose their "desired" public SSH key; instead tell the user how to retrieve their workstation SSH key (with `pbcopy` etc).

 4. [Post install] Follow steps 3 and 4 from [Debian installation instructions for AMD64](#debian-installation-instructions-for-amd64).

-    >WIP: Steps 3 and 4 of the AMD64 installation instructions assume a non-root user.
-Need to include `adduser` instructions here.

 5. [Post install] Install `python3` which is needed by Ansible.